 Attendees to these days must already have completed our Unleash your EMDR Part 1 training, or Laurel Parnell’s full Part 3 advanced clinical workshop in Attachment-Focused EMDR.

 If you’d like to join us for the day on EMDR with couples, please note that this is not a basic training in how to do this work, and best experienced if you’re already familiar with couples work.
 However, we’ll welcome colleagues for whom this might be an introduction to basic couples therapy.

 The two elements can be booked individually for those interested in one or other subject.

 Venue: Online, on Zoom.

-Cost: £375 (note that this includes VAT, full facilitation & workshop materials). £195 for either of the days individually.
-For OZ/NZ, will be invoiced in AUD/NZD at the prevailing rate.
+Cost: £375 (note that this includes VAT, full facilitation & workshop materials), £195 for either of the days individually, in both cases whether taking part from the UK or overseas.

 About these workshops

-Unleash Part 3 is open to colleagues who have completed a Part 1 Unleash workshop, and on two separate days bookable together or individually (give us a week or two to work out how to manage that!) focuses on using EMDR with couples and with addictions.
+Unleash Part 3 is open to colleagues who have completed a Part 1 Unleash workshop, and is split in half, whether over two or three days, bookable together or individually, and focusing EMDR with couples and with addictions.

 EMDR with couples can be astonishingly effective, including in these times of Covid especially online, drawing on an understanding of how we get triggered in relationship by unresolved issues from our developmental past.